 What exactly does "zero retention" mean for AI voice calls?

-Retell's servers process your call data in real time — speech recognition, AI responses, knowledge base lookups.
-But they store nothing after the call ends.
+Our voice infrastructure processes your call data in real time: speech recognition, AI responses, knowledge base lookups.
+But it stores nothing after the call ends.

 All recordings, transcripts, and metadata get automatically purged within 10 minutes.
 Your own systems receive what they need via webhooks during the call.